 Capacity Building: A set of activities that expand the scale, reach, efficiency, or effectiveness of programs and organizations.
 These activities achieve lasting positive outcomes for the beneficiary populations served by AmeriCorps-supported organizations (i.e., AmeriCorps programs).
-As a general rule, AmeriCorps considers capacity building activities to be indirect services that enable AmeriCorps-supported organizations to provide more, better, and sustained direct services.
-Grantees cannot solely intent for capacity building activities to support the administration or operations of the organization.
+As a general rule, AmeriCorps considers capacity building activities to be indirect services that enable AmeriCorps supported organizations to provide more, better, and sustained direct services.
 Capacity building activities must:

-- 1) Support or enhance the program delivery model - 2) Respond to the program's goal of increasing, expanding, or enhancing services in order to address the most pressing needs identified in the community - 3) Enable the program to provide a sustained level of more or better direct services after the capacity building services end.
+- 1) Support or enhance the program delivery model. - 2) Respond to the program's goal of increasing, expanding, or enhancing services in order to address the most pressing needs identified in the community. - 3) Enable the program to provide a sustained level of more or better direct services after the capacity building services end.